epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/devcontainer.rst.txt

 For epics-containers the most important configuration is held in the ``.bashrc_dev`` file.
 You can take a copy of ``.devcontainer/.bashrc_dev`` and place it in your home folder to customize it.
-The devcontainer will source this file when it starts. i.e.:
+The terminals in the devcontainer will source this file when they start. i.e.:

 .. code-block:: bash

+    # important use /home/$USER not $HOME
-    cp .devcontainer/.bashrc_dev ~
+    cp .devcontainer/.bashrc_dev /home/${USER}/.bashrc_dev
+    code /home/${USER}/.bashrc_dev

 The primary configuration options are the environment variables exported by this script.
 These are listed below and we will cover them in more detail as we